JorelAli/NixOS4Noobs/src/nixsandboxes.md

 # Nix shell sandboxes

 Say you want to test out a program, but don't want to go through all of the effort of adding it to your system configuration and rebuilding it.
-This is where Nix shell comes in[^1].
+This is where the Nix shell comes in.

 ## Temporarily using programs